ahmadjamal-1997/Project-Taqadam/README.md

 2. Abdelhadi Numan.
 3. Maher Abdelkarem.
 #### Requirements:
-1. introduction
-2. overall description
-3. System Features and Requirements
+> System Features and Requirements
-> Landing page:
+1. Landing page:
-> Login and Registration.
+2. Login and Registration.
-> Logging in as a student
+3. Logging in as a student
-> Student page
+4. Student page
-> Creating a new project
+5. Creating a new project
-> Edit information
+6. Edit information
-> Edit project information
+7. Edit project information
->Display header options.
+8. Display header options.
->Logging in as a company
+9. Logging in as a company
-> Company page
+10. Company page
-> Edit information
+11. Edit information
-> Display header options
+12. Display header options
-> Project details
+13. Project details
-> Logging in as an association
+14. Logging in as an association
-> Association page
+15. Association page
-> Edit information.
+16. Edit information.
-> Display header options
+17. Display header options
-> Project details
+18. Project details
-> Home page
+19. Home page